 - Remove the stem from the maavadu and immerse it in a bucket of water.
 Wash well, drain the water and repeat it again.

 - Meanwhile wash the vessel in which you are going to make the pickle and let it also air dry completely.
-You can also keep it direct sunlight for 1 hour to dry it.
+You can also keep it in direct sunlight for 1 hour to dry it.
 You can also coat the insides of the jar with castor oil as an extra precautionary measure.

 - Place all the maavadu in the jar.